-Furniture News continues to explore women’s changing role in the furniture industry this year, asking leading female professionals for their views on equality and the trade’s likely directions.
-Here, Shackletons' Donna Bellingham offers her take …
+Furniture News continued to explore women’s changing role in the furniture industry earlier this year, marking International Women's Day by asking leading female professionals for their views on equality and the trade’s likely directions.
+Shackletons' Donna Bellingham was among those to offer their take …

 Having worked across retail and manufacture, and led boards through acquisition, recession and growth, former Sofa Brands International mainstay Donna is now the CEO of British handmade furniture vertical Shackletons.